mmayankkkb/-Candidate-Leaving-the-bank-or-not/README.md

 # Customer-Bank-Membership-Prediction-using-ANN

-I've used Artificial Neural Networks to train the model to predict Whether the person will exit the bank or not.
+I've used Artificial Neural Networks and Random Forest algorithm to train the model to predict Whether the person will exit the bank or not.
 Got an accuracy of 85.8%

 Dataset that I have used to train the model or you can download the Churn_Modeling.csv: